Loading...

 The command may take a few minutes if your list of electrode IDs is large.

-After the measurement finishes, an output is generated with a status message (typically blank) and a list of each electrode measurement measured by magnitude (Ohms) and phase (degrees).
+After the measurement finishes, a Synapse status message output is generated (typically blank) and a list of each electrode measurement by magnitude (Ohms) and phase (degrees).
 The output file is saved in a CSV format and titled impedance_measurements_$DATE_$TIMESTAMP.csv.

 status {